Apartments in Clarkston

 1 BR 2 BR

-When we take a look at the two-bedroom comparison from March to April, Clarkston experienced a 0.0% decrease for the price of a two-bedroom apartment.
-The rent price for a Clarkston two-bedroom apartments currently stands at $1,045.0.
+When we take a look at the two-bedroom comparison from January to February, Clarkston experienced a 0% decrease for the price of a two-bedroom apartment.
+The rent price for a Clarkston two-bedroom apartments currently stands at $.

-April Prices: Clarkston vs. Surrounding Areas
+February Prices: Clarkston vs. Surrounding Areas

 Rent Prices in Clarkston and Surrounding Areas

-Rent prices have increased in Clarkston over the last month.
+Rent prices have decreased in Clarkston over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Clarkston suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: